Body

 Resolution on Environmental and Climate Justice »

-Nurse union leaders from around the world demand governments address health impacts of the climate crisis
+Nurse union leaders worldwide demand government action on health impacts of climate crisis

-At a briefing for members of the global press, Global Nurses United (GNU), the premier federation of global nurse unions, released a statement urging governments to take action against the health impacts of climate change, in advance of international climate negotiations at COP28.
+At a late November briefing for members of the global press, Global Nurses United released a statement urging governments to take action against the health impacts of climate change, in advance of international climate negotiations at COP28, the United Nations Climate Change Conference.

 National Nurses United